btroncone/learn-rxjs/README.md

 #### Operators
 Operators are the horse-power behind observables, providing an elegant, declarative solution to complex asynchronous tasks.
-This section contains all RxJS 5 operators, included with clear, runnable examples in both JSBin and JSFiddle.
+This section contains all RxJS 5 operators, included with clear, executable examples in both JSBin and JSFiddle.
 Links to to additional resources and recipes for each operator are also provided, when applicable.

 ##### Categories